Fionn Mac Cumhail: Legendary Irish Hero, Clairvoyant And Leader Of Fianna Warriors

 How Fionn Obtained Knowledge Of The World

-Once, Fionn accidentally gained all knowledge of the world, which happened one day when he met a poet on the bank of the Boyne River and studied with him for seven years.
+Once, Fionn accidentally gained all knowledge of the world.
+One day, he met a poet on the bank of the Boyne River and studied with him for seven years.
 At the end of this period, the poet caught the Salmon of Knowledge, and Fionn, unaware of his power, cooked it for his master.

-During cooking, he accidentally pierced the scar on the body of the salmon, burning his thumb to which a piece of salmon skin was stuck.
+During cooking, he accidentally pierced the scar on the salmon's body, burning his thumb, which was stuck to a piece of salmon skin.

 Fionn Mac Cumhail, a legedary Irish hero.